 With their game six victory of the San Jose Sharks, the St. Louis Blues have advanced to their first Stanley Cup Final since 1970, their fourth year of existence when they played home games at St. Louis Arena.
-For Blues fans looking to get their first taste of a Stanley Cup in a couple generations, ticket prices on the secondary market for Game 3 on June 1st will run fans around $800 after fees.
+For Blues fans looking to get their first taste of a Stanley Cup in a couple generations, ticket prices on the secondary market for Game 6 on June 9th will run fans around $1100 after fees.
 Based on the cheapest ticket available across the series, Blues Tickets are the 3rd most expensive price that we've tracked this decade.
-Onsale information from the team has not yet been released, and it's not clear additional tickets, will becomes available, but it's nevertheless important to check Ticketmaster regularly for details around the onsale or additional ticket releases.
+While primary market tickets are sold out nevertheless important to check Ticketmaster regularly for details around additional ticket releases.

 For now, fans should assume that the secondary ticket market is the best and only way to find Blues Stanley Cup Finals tickets.
 Below are prices and links for each game, after fees.

 As the below tweet shows, the 2019 Blues trail only the 2014 Rangers and 2018 Washington Capitals for the most expensive 'get-in' price, which is the cheapest ticket available at Enterprise Center.
 Like the Blues, the Capitals were seeking their first-ever Stanley Cup championship.
 The Rangers were seeking their first title in 20 years.
 Both of the other teams on the list, the Predators and the Sharks, were also seeking their first ever Stanley Cup Championship.